Connect with others who understand.

 People who are symptomatic (have PBC symptoms) are usually in a later stage of PBC.
 Without treatment, half of people with symptomatic PBC are expected to live between five and eight years.

 Researchers haven’t found which factors increase your likelihood of developing PBC symptoms.
-People with PBC who never develop symptoms will likely have the same life expectancy as the general population.
+People with PBC who never develop symptoms will likely have the same life expectancy as that of the general population.

 What Are the Symptoms of PBC?